MapColonies/overseer/README.md

 ## Overview

 Overseer is a worker service that communicates with the Job-Manager service using a polling strategy to handle initial & finalize tasks created by the Ingestion-Trigger service.
-It manages various aspects of geospatial data ingestion, including layer management in MapProxy, GeoServer, and catalog systems.
+It manages various aspects of geospatial data ingestion, including layer management in MapProxy, GeoServer, and catalog system.

 ### Key Features